SIC Program

 Mariella Rüttenauer, Marketing degree course

 “I moved to Pforzheim over a year ago with a queasy feeling.
 A new phase of life, you don't know anyone, you don't know exactly whether you'll make a connection - a fear that was totally unfounded.
-Through the SIK, I met lots of new people who I'm still friends with, and I had a good and relaxed start to my studies.
-My SIC gave me lots of tips for my foundation course that I probably wouldn't have learned without it.”
+Through the SIC, I got to know a lot of new people who I'm still friends with, and I had a good and relaxed start to my studies.
+My SIC gave me lots of tips for my foundation course that I probably wouldn't have learnt without it.”

-“Even today, I still remember the SIC introduction events when I started my studies.
-I thought they were a good way of making it easier for new students to get started thanks to the small groups and the tutor's anti-authoritarian approach.
-On the other hand, it trains the new students' social skills right from the start, which is really important, as I noticed during my internship semester, for example.”
+"Even today, I still remember the SIC introductory events when I started my degree program.
+At the time, I thought these were a good way of making it easier for new students to get started thanks to the small groups and the tutor's anti-authoritarian approach.
+On the other hand, the social skills of the new students are trained right from the start, which is really important, as I noticed during my practical semester, for example."

 "When I started my studies at Pforzheim University last year in the first semester and was supposed to take part in the SIC program, I had mixed feelings about the days.
 You had to arrive at the university before the regular start of the semester and the training was scheduled over several days.